-- Leasehold assets straight-line basis over life of the lease, or to the lease break, if shorter. - Fixtures & fittings straight-line basis over 7 years. - IT trading equipment 10% per month on reducing balance basis over 2 years followed by straight line basis for third year. - IT office equipment straight-line basis over 3 years.
+- Leasehold improvements straight-line basis over life of the lease, or to the lease break, if shorter. - Fixtures & fittings straight-line basis over 7 years. - IT trading equipment 10% per month on reducing balance basis over 2 years followed by straight line basis for third year. - IT office equipment straight-line basis over 3 years. - Artwork and memorabilia are not depreciated.